-- Multi-Ranged Master: It's not unsual for Deathstroke to be carrying pistols, assault rifles, submachine guns, sniper rifles, etc... all at the same time.
+- Multi-Ranged Master: It's not unusual for Deathstroke to be carrying pistols, assault rifles, submachine guns, sniper rifles, etc... all at the same time.

 - The Musketeer: He is skilled in the use of both melee weapons and guns and regularly carries examples of both types at once.

 - Names to Run Away From Really Fast: Deathstroke the Terminator.
-Uh yeah, I think I might have to go somewhere else for awhile.
+Uh yeah, I think I Need to Go Iron My Dog.